 Here’s the intro of “Our Latin Thing” to the music of Ray Barretto’s “Cocinando”.

 “Our Latin Thing” The Movie

-The movie that came out of this event, “Our Latin Thing” was just as important in making this night so relevant in the history of Salsa.
+The movie that came out of this event, “Our Latin Thing” was just as important in making that night so relevant in the history of Salsa.
 In an era before YouTube or Cable TV, it gave people around the world a glimpse of the electrifying energy the attendees experienced that night.
-It showcased the Fania All Stars and Salsa music at it best.
+It showcased the Fania All-Stars and Salsa music at its best.
 And it also showed the context in which this music was created; life in El Barrio in New York City.

 All of these circumstances worked together to create a mega-marketing campaign for Salsa music.
-The Fania All Stars, and the artists under the Fania label now became household names around the world.
+The Fania All-Stars and the artists under the Fania label became household names around the world.
 Salsa fans couldn’t get enough of it.
 They searched and bought some of the previous Salsa albums recorded by these Latin music stars.

 This month Salsa music fans around the world commemorate the anniversary of the historic night that changed the course of Salsa music.